joekleinsorge/blog/content/posts/Salvaging-a-failed-vRA-8.5-to-8.5.1-upgrade.md

 If you took (and still have) a snapshot of the appliance, like LCM asks you to do, you can just revert back to it, clean up the log-bundles and be back on your way.

-However if for some reason you don't have a backup available, then there is a good deal more steps to take.
+However if for some reason you don't have a backup available, then there are a good deal more steps to take.

 ### Clean up the log-bundles and check space